 We’ll list and explain some ways an LMS can improve your new employee onboarding below, but let’s start with this brief video that explains what a learning management system (LMS) is.

-OK, now that we know what an LMS is, let’s move forward.
+Click here to learn more about the Convergence LMS.
+And now that we know what an LMS is, let’s move forward.

 There are many ways using an LMS can improve your onboarding program.
 Let’s look at a few of them.